 In the early weeks, it is normal for a baby to “spit-up” and around half of all newborns do, at least once a day.
 As a baby’s digestive system matures, this usually decreases and for most mothers it is just a short-term inconvenience.
 1

 However, in some babies the valve between the stomach and oesophagus does not close properly.
 The stomach contents flow back into the oesophagus and can cause vomiting.
-There are several reasons a baby may vomit and a doctor will need to rule out other causes, but one possible diagnosis is GERD (gastroesophageal reflux disease).
+There are several reasons a baby may vomit and a doctor will need to rule out other causes, but one possible diagnosis is GERD (gastroesophageal reflux disease), also referred to as GOR (gastro-oesophageal reflux).
 Not all reflux is noticeable and it doesn’t always make a baby uncomfortable, but when it’s severe it can be painful and cause distress to mother and baby.2

 What are the signs to look out for?